Average Weather in Baltimore Maryland, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Baltimore are 39.290 deg latitude, -76.612 deg longitude, and 75 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Baltimore are 39.290 deg latitude, -76.612 deg longitude, and 75 ft elevation.

-The topography within 2 miles of Baltimore contains only modest variations in elevation, with a maximum elevation change of 210 feet, and an average elevation above sea level of 64 feet.
-Within 10 miles contains significant variations in elevation (564 feet).
-Within 50 miles contains very significant variations in elevation (1,732 feet).
+The topography within 2 miles of Baltimore contains only modest variations in elevation, with a maximum elevation change of 210 feet and an average elevation above sea level of 64 feet.
+Within 10 miles contains only modest variations in elevation (564 feet).
+Within 50 miles contains significant variations in elevation (1,732 feet).

 The area within 2 miles of Baltimore is covered by artificial surfaces (96%), within 10 miles by artificial surfaces (77%) and trees (12%), and within 50 miles by cropland (39%) and trees (28%).